cassitly/token-bot/README.md

 # Token Usage
 To allow airline owners, of Aeronautica.
 To pay their members, in easy, accessible tokens.
-Which can be, later withdrawed into their ingame money.
+Which can be, later withdrawed into their ingame money.<br>
 Basic Usage: Create a fork of the repository, and create a codespace.
 And run these commands:
 ``npm install discord.js dotenv``, to  install dependencies.
 Then run ``node bot.js`` to start the bot.